 Manate LNING HOLD LIMB HOLD LIMB To outline form.
 Review your notes daily.
-Pis reinforces the information and helps you make sure that you the material. - Make sure your notes summarized the duplicate, the material.

-Devise your own use of shorthand.
+Pis reinforces the information and helps you make sure that you the material. - Make sure your notes summarized duplicate, the material. - Devise your own use of shorthand - Vary the size of titles and headings. - Use a creative approach, not the standard outline form - Keep class lecture notes and study notes together.

-- Devise your own use of shorthand

-- Vary the size of titles and headings.

-- Use a creative approach, not the standard outline form

-- Keep class lecture notes and study notes together.